tomasherceg/dotvvm-docs/Pages/basics-class-and-style-attribute.md

 ## Style Property Group

 DotVVM includes a built-in property group with prefix `style-`.
-It can be used to combine multiple CSS attributes.
+It can be used to combine multiple CSS properties.

-The number of use-cases for the `style-` is rather limited when compared to `class-`, since styling should be done using primarily CSS Classes instead.
+The number of use-cases for the `style-` is rather limited when compared to `class-`, since styling should be done using primarily CSS classes instead.

-However, when the `style` attribute is being set dynamically using JavaScript usage of the `Style` property group ensures that current `style` attributes are preserved.
+However, when the `style` property is being set dynamically using JavaScript usage of the `Style` property group ensures that current `style` attributes are preserved.
 This is not the case when using a regular value binding, which replaces the entire `style` attribute with an evaluated value.

 ```DOTHTML
 <div style-background-color="{value: Color}"